 Not long ago I had a mentoring discussion with a family friend who has been a successful executive in various tech industries, most recently spending the last 10 years as a VP at Apple.
 He seemed to encapsulate the right mentality to have in saying that other tech companies would kill for some of the products that Apple left on the cutting room floor over the years.
 He said that Steve Jobs focused everyone on saying “No” to good to say “Yes” to the best.

-While you will need to go through a process and you will deal with a great deal of distractions as you do it, you will reach a place of simplicity where what you really want to do will become apparent.
+While you will need to go through a process and you will deal with distractions as you do it, you will reach a place of simplicity where what you really want to do will become apparent.
 Remember, though, that like any process, this fight between complexity and simplicity will continue to come and go.

-I am still in the process of “simplifying” and while I have a few more items to knock off the list, I find my mind clearer to be able to identify what the “best” really is.
-I have had to say “No” to a couple really good opportunities (which has been a bit against my nature), but I know that this will help me not only better identify the “best” when it comes along, but it will also help me be passionate and ready to put my whole self behind a select number of things once simplicity allows me to focus on them.
+I am still in the process of “simplifying.”
+While I have a few more items to knock off the list, I find my mind better able to identify what the “best” really is.
+I have had to say “no” to a couple really good opportunities (which has been a bit against my nature), but I know this will help me not only better identify the “best” when it comes along.
+It will also help me be passionate and ready to put my whole self behind a select number of things once simplicity allows me to focus on them.

-Remember that simplicity is a good thing, but it often takes going through a whole lot of complexity to get there.
+Remember, simplicity is a good thing, but it often takes going through a lot of complexity to get there.
 As a rule, remember to “say no to good to say yes to the best.”